Adam Cassar

 ANYCast DDoS Mitigation

-Anycast is an IP addressing method that efficiently routes incoming traffic requests to the nearest location or “node.”
-Using ANYCast for selective routing enables network load resilience against DDoS attacks by routing high traffic across multiple servers and data centers.
+Anycast is an IP addressing method that routes incoming traffic requests to the nearest location or “node.”
+Using ANYCast for selective routing enables network load resilience against DDoS attacks by routing high traffic across multiple servers and data centres.
 This prevents network resources from becoming overwhelmed with malicious or irrelevant traffic.

 Alternative Content Serving